loning/universe/11_quantum_entanglement_essence.md

 Quantum entanglement fundamentally reflects the unity and integrity of the universe:

 - All observer nodes are essentially different manifestations of the same universal wave function
-- The separation between observers is only the result of a classicalized perspective; at the quantum level, they are unified
+- The separation between observers is only the result of a classicalized perspective; at the Quantum Domain level, they are unified
 - Quantum entanglement provides a direct connection between observers and the universe as a whole

 ### 8. Quantum Entanglement from the Perspective of the Euler-like Formula